DC connector: Other DC connectors

-Low voltage (120–1,500 V)
+Low voltage (120–1,500 VDC)

-These low voltage connectors are rated at or below 1500 VDC.
+These low voltage connectors are rated at or below 1,500 VDC.

 Anderson SBS

 The Anderson SBS and SBS Mini series of connectors are rated at up to 600 VDC at (depending on the connector) 50 A, 75 A or 110 A. They are only rated for disconnection under load at up to 120 VDC however.

 These connectors see use as battery bank connectors in higher power UPS systems, where the battery bank voltages are between 48 VDC and 500 VDC.

 MC4 connector

 MC4 connectors are common on photovoltaic panels.
 Because these panels are exposed to the weather for decades, MC4 includes a rubber sealing ring to keep out moisture.
 Because solar panels are often stacked in strings of hundreds of volts, MC4 has locking clips to hold the wires together.
 Because solar panels can be connected in series strings, or parallel arrays, the positive and negative terminals use separate connectors.